 If you turn onto Highway 60 from here, you will pass “Woody Gap”.
 There is a parking lot where you can pull up and enjoy a dramatic view over the Yahoola Valley.

-Continuing southwards along highway 60, you will eventually arrive at “stone pile gap”.
+Continuing southwards along Highway 60, you will eventually arrive at the “stone pile gap”.
 This is quite literally, as the name suggests, a pile of stones and supposedly the “grave” of Princess Trahlyta.

 At this point, you will find yourself at an intersection.
 Turn onto US-19 N and follow the route to Helton Creek Falls.